STMicroelectronics/st-mems-ispu/model_zoo/ispu_wand/README.md

 | `validate_target` | Evaluate a model accuracy and benchmark it on the ISPU |
 | `generate`        | Deploy a model on the ISPU                                       |

 If no argument is specified when executing the services, the files for the pretrained model are used.
-You can refer to the [Worflow](#workflow) section below and to the training [README](./training/README.md) to know how to retrain the model with your custom data collection, how to measure its performance, and deploy it to the ISPU target.
+You can refer to the [Workflow](#workflow) section below and to the training [README](./training/README.md) to know how to retrain the model with your custom data collection, how to measure its performance, and deploy it to the ISPU target.

 ## Guidelines